- Survey name: Annual Purchases Survey

 as the APS is an annual survey, there are restrictions on the timeliness of the data available

-the APS requires a high level of product detail, and some businesses find it difficult to provide this level of detail, often due to differences in accounting systems
+the APS requires a high level of product detail, and some businesses find it difficult to provide this level of detail, often because of differences in accounting systems

-The Annual Purchases Survey (APS) was reinstated by Office for National Statistics (ONS) in 2015 to meet a range of user demands and to fulfil the recommendations for its reinstatement from two independent reviews, one by Dame Kate Barker and Art Ridgeway (PDF, 570KB) and the other by Professor Sir Charles Bean.
+The Annual Purchases Survey (APS) was reinstated by the Office for National Statistics (ONS) in 2015.
+This was done to meet a range of user demands and to fulfil the recommendations for its reinstatement from two independent reviews, one by Dame Kate Barker and Art Ridgeway the other by Professor Sir Charles Bean.

-APS outputs will be used as part of the national accounts supply and use tables, an integral part of the measurement of gross domestic product (GDP).
-GDP is the primary measure of the overall state of a country's economy; it is extensively reported in the media to track the UK's economic performance.
+Gross domestic product (GDP) is the primary measure of the overall state of a country's economy; it is extensively reported in the media to track the UK's economic performance.
+APS outputs are used as part of the national accounts supply and use tables (SUT), an integral part of the measurement of GDP.

 Coherence and comparability

-Although the ABS does not specifically collect intermediate consumption, it does ask businesses for their total purchases and contains a number of questions that can be used to derive an estimated total figure.
-Figures from the APS are benchmarked to the ABS estimates to ensure consistency and comparability, as it has a larger sample frame and gives a better aggregate estimate of intermediate consumption.
+In the publication, figures from the APS are currently benchmarked to the ABS estimates (see our ABS Quality and Methodology Information (QMI)).
+Although the ABS does not specifically collect intermediate consumption, it does ask businesses for their total purchases and contains a number of questions that can be used to derive such an estimate.

 Coherence across time series